 Alex has lectured on the sanctions proceedings of Multilateral Development Banks (MDBs) to a number of institutions including the Brazilian Bar Association, the British Chamber of Commerce, the Korean Bar Association, the Shanghai Bar Association, English Law Week in Mexico, and he was a panellist at the 35th International Symposium on Economic Crime at Jesus College, Cambridge.
 His work on sanctions has continued through his efforts with Transparency International’s Suspension and Debarment Taskforce and Oxford International Organisations (a new OUP database) as a rapporteur.

-Alex has also lectured on international administrative law and the immunities of international organisations at the universities of Exeter, City of London, Brasilia, Hong Kong, Paris I, Pantheon-Sorbonne and Paris II, Pantheon-Assas, and King’s College, and on the application of international human rights law to international organisations at the International Court of Justice and Stockholm Centre for International Law and Justice and on the appeals systems of international organisations at the Council of Europe in Strasbourg for the 50th Anniversary of its Administrative Tribunal.
+Alex has also lectured on international administrative law and the immunities of international organisations at the universities of Exeter, City of London, Brasilia, Hong Kong, La Sorbonne, and King’s College, and on the application of international human rights law to international organisations at the International Court of Justice and Stockholm Centre for International Law and Justice, as well as on the appeals systems of international organisations at the Council of Europe in Strasbourg.

-In February 2018, Alex sat and passed the New York Bar examination, and plans to be admitted in early 2019.
-He is a member of both the Bar Council International Committee and the New York State Bar Association.
+Alex was admitted to the New York Bar in 2019.
+He sits on the Bar Council International Committee and is a member of the New York State Bar Association.
 Before starting at the Bar, Alex worked as an intern at the International Criminal Court in the Office of the Prosecutor.
-He is also registered for direct access with the public and qualified for litigation.
+He is also registered for direct access and qualified for litigation.

-- Currently co-drafting a chapter on UK, UN and EU Sanctions for Smith, Owen, and Bodnar on Asset Recovery (Criminal Confiscation and Civil Recovery).
+- Co-author of the chapter on UK, UN and EU Sanctions in Smith, Owen, and Bodnar on Asset Recovery (Criminal Confiscation and Civil Recovery), OUP.

-- The International Administrative Law Centre of Excellence Legitimacy Index (all four editions: 2014-2017 – www.ialcoe.org/legitimacy-index).
+- The International Administrative Law Centre of Excellence Legitimacy Index (all five editions: 2014-2018 – www.ialcoe.org/legitimacy-index).

 - Sanctions Procedures of the African Development Bank Group, OXIO 101, OUP (opil.ouplaw.com/home/OXIO).

 - Statute of the Administrative Tribunal of the Inter-American Development Bank Group, OXIO 152, OUP (opil.ouplaw.com/home/OXIO).

 - World Bank Sanctions Procedures, OXIO 41, OUP (ouplaw.com/home/OXIO).

-- Headnote: Appeals Procedures of the Administrative Tribunal of the European Bank for Reconstruction and Development, 1st January 2007, OXIO 200 (OUP) (http://opil.ouplaw.com/home/OXIO).
+- Appeals Procedures of the Administrative Tribunal of the European Bank for Reconstruction and Development, OXIO 200, OUP (opil.ouplaw.com/home/OXIO).